+Clients can select from the wide variety of training topics listed on the menu to the right, or Center staff can develop new sessions designed to address your unique training needs.
 Workshop costs vary widely depending upon the length of the workshop, the degree of customization required, and the course materials provided.
 Cost includes preparing materials and providing two to three technical speakers per day.
 Additional fees include reproduction of support materials and travel expenses.
 A detailed scope of work and budget is prepared on a case-by-case basis for every workshop.
-The Center reserves the right to assign the most appropriate technical staff to the workshop.
+The Center will assign the most appropriate technical staff to the workshop.

 To request a quote for hosting a Center workshop in your community, contact Neely Law at firstname.lastname@example.org.

 Training Topics Include:

 - Designing Better Development Sites

 - Compliance with Local Stormwater Rules and Regulations